tobiakinde/221cmpt/README.md

 git commit -m "your message here" git push
 ```
 **NOTE**: The first time you push, you might have to authenticate by signing into Github.
-You will also need to run the following commands to push your new local branch to your remote repository.
-You'll have to run these every time you make a new branch to create and push to the upstream branch.
+You will also need to run the following command to push your new local branch to your remote repository.
+You'll have to run this every time you make a new branch to create and push to the upstream branch.
 ```bash
 git push --set-upstream origin <branch name>
 ```